Hydroge/Phigros_Charts_Stats/README.md

 **CAUTION: THIS DATASET IS APPLIED BY [Attribution-NonCommercial-NoDerivs 3.0 Unported (CC BY-NC-ND 3.0)](https://creativecommons.org/licenses/by-nc-nd/3.0/).
 If you copy, reproduce, distribute this work, etc., please attach a link to the original source and this statement.**

 To summarize the information of every beatmaps in Phigros, including BPM and note amount.
 Also, some tools are provided here, which can help you to extract beatmap files more easily.

+If you want to have a look at any changes of existing beatmaps, please check `changes.md`.

 If you have any problems, feel free to communicate in "Issues".